executablebooks/sphinx-book-theme/docs/customize/sidebar-primary.md

 ```

 (sidebar:navbar-depth)=
-## Control the depth of the left sidebar lists to expand
+## Depth of the navigation sidebar links

+By default, the theme's sidebar will:

+- Contain links to *all* pages in your navigation
+- Collapse all nested links under their parent, except for the active page.

+You can modify the behavior of both of these options.

+### Change how many navigation levels are shown

+By default only the top-most navigation links are shown, except for those underneath the currently-active page.
-You can control the level of toc items in the left sidebar to remain expanded,
-using the following configuration in `conf.py`:
+If you'd like nested links to be shown, you can control the level of toc items in the left sidebar to remain expanded using the following configuration in `conf.py`:

 ```python
 html_theme_options = {